AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 :doc:`Introduction to Ada course <courses/intro-to-ada/chapters/strongly_typed_language>`.
 We've seen that there are two kinds of numeric literals in Ada: integer literals and real literals.
-They are distinguished by the absence or presence of a point.
+They are distinguished by the absence or presence of a radix point.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Real_Integer_Literals